 Know Your Market Value First

-Before any negotiation, you need solid data on what AI engineers actually earn.
+Before any negotiation, you need solid data on what AI engineers earn.
 Based on our analysis of 1,969 AI job postings:

 • Entry-level AI Engineer: $130K - $165K base